Fast Hyperspectral Neutron Tomography: The HSnCT Imaging System

 In order to perform a tomographic scan, the object is rotated to $N_v$ view orientations \cite{yang2023orientation, tang2024orientation, haque2013orientation, dabravolski2014orientation} and at each orientation, a hyperspectral radiograph is measured.
 This results in a tomographic sinogram of neutron counts with the form $y_{v,r,c,k}$ where $v,r,c,k$ are the discrete view, row, column, and wavelength indices.
 In addition, a single hyperspectral radiograph is measured with the object removed.
 This is known as the ``open-beam'' and is denoted by $y^o_{r,c,k}$.
 From these, we can compute the hyperspectral projection views, $p$, using the relationship \cite{Vontobel2006projdensity} given by

-We note that in practice various corrections must be made in the calculation of \eqref{eq:neglogattenuation} in order to account for effects such as scatter, detector bias, and count rate limitation.
+$p_{v,r,c,k}$ corresponds to the line integral of the linear attenuation coefficient along the projection at detector location $(r,c)$ for wavelength bin $k$ and orientation $v$.
+Note that in practice, various corrections must be made in the calculation of \eqref{eq:neglogattenuation} in order to account for effects such as scatter, detector bias, and count rate limitations.
 Details are given in Appendix~\ref{appendix:off_corr}.

 In order to formulate a forward model for the HSnCT system, let $x^m \in \mathbb{R}^{N_x \times N_m}$ denote the sample where each column of $x^m$ represents the 3D volume fraction for a single material.
 Furthermore, let $D^m \in \mathbb{R}^{N_k \times N_m}$ be a dictionary of spectral responses where each column is the vector of linear attenuation coefficients as a function of wavelength for a single material.
 Also, let $p \in \mathbb{R}^{N_p \times N_k}$ be the set of hyperspectral projection views.